 Inspire subscribers to make the most of their time off

 Remember your email campaign does not have to begin on Memorial Day weekend, you can get started right away!
 Encourage your subscribers to book a last minute trip, get them thinking about their BBQ or cookout in advance, or suggest fun activities to do over the family weekend.

 Use a summery theme

 For many of your customers, Memorial Day weekend is the start of their summer.
 The weather is getting warmer and many of them will not have to go to school or work.
 Your subscribers will have summer and sun on the brain, so the more you highlight this in your email campaign using a summery theme, the more likely they are to click.

 Don't forget what the day is all about

 As with all holidays and special occasions, it's easy to forget the true meaning of the celebration.
 It's good to include a reference to what the day is all about.
 This will not only make your business come across more genuine, it's also a sign of respect to your customers who may have lost loved ones fighting in the military.
 You could do this by inserting a short but heartfelt message or by hosting a special event and donating to a veteran's charity.

-Don’t forget to segment your email lists for this one!
-It may seem obvious but it is important you only send your Memorial Campaign out to your US customers.
-Even if you are not a US-based business, you can still get involved.
-Just watch out when it comes to list segmentation and you’ll do fine!
+Tip: Don't forget to segment your email lists for this one!
+It may seem obvious, but it is important you only send your Memorial Campaign out to your US customers.

 Until next time!